 Figure A1.
 Neutral density used in the model calculations of the spectrum.
-From the nrlmsise-00 model, using F107 = 188.2, F107 monthly = 151.2, APH = 8
+From the NRLMSISE-00 model, using F107 = 188.2; F107 monthly = 151.2; APH = 8 (Ap-index).

 Figure A2.
 Average charge number for negative dust particles of sizes 0.5-5 nm.
-The cases shown are with and without photodetachment.
-The black dots / squares are based on the charging model of Antonsen (2019) and the red data is interpolated to match the size bins from the WACCM-CARMA model.
+The cases shown are with and without photo-detachment.
+The black dots and squares are based on the charging model of Antonsen (2019), and the red data are interpolated to match the size bins from the WACCM-CARMA model.

-Figure A3. collision frequency estimated from the IS spectrum fitting using GUISDAP.
-The IS spectrum is integrated for 1 hour and derived as accurately as possible.
+Figure A3.
+Collision frequency estimated from the incoherent scatter spectrum fitting using GUISDAP.
+The incoherent scatter spectrum is integrated for 1 h and derived as accurately as possible.

 Figure A4.
-The left panel shows the charge multiplier needed to fit the spectrum of cases shown (log scale).
-Used for figure 10.
-The right panel shows the relative number of charged dust to electron density (average) and the relative error of the derived electron density with the EISCAT VHF radar (See Figure 11).
+Panel (a) shows the charge multiplier needed to fit the spectrum of cases shown (log scale).
+Used for Fig. 10.
+Panel (b) shows the relative number of charged dust in relation to electron density (average) and the relative error of the electron density derived with the EISCAT VHF radar (see Fig. 11).

 Figure A5.
-Average derived dust number densities (cm-3) using model temperature from nrlmsise-00 model and the LIDAR temperature respectively.
+Average derived dust number densities (cm-3) using model temperature from NRLMSISE-00 model and the lidar temperature.

 Figure A6.
-Residuals of the normalized model and observation for 60-65 km.
+Residuals of the normalized model and observations for 60-65 km.
 Model points minus observational points around the zero frequency (11 measurement points).
 Only including measurements where dust fit best for this altitude segment.
-Where the x-axis shows frequency and the y-axis shows the residual.
+The x axis shows frequency, and the y axis shows the residual.

 Figure A7.
-Residuals of the normalized model and observation for 65-70 km.
+Residuals of the normalized model and observations for 65-70 km.
 Model points minus observational points around the zero frequency (11 measurement points).
 Only including measurements where dust fit best for this altitude segment.
-Where the x-axis shows frequency and the y-axis shows the residual.
+The x axis shows frequency, and the y axis shows the residual.

 Figure A8.
-Residuals of the normalized model and observation for 70-75 km.
+Residuals of the normalized model and observations for 70-75 km.
 Model points minus observational points around the zero frequency (11 measurement points).
 Only including measurements where dust fit best for this altitude segment.
-Where the x-axis shows frequency and the y-axis shows the residual.
+The x axis shows frequency, and the y axis shows the residual.

 Figure A9.
-Residuals of the normalized model and observation for 75-80 km.
+Residuals of the normalized model and observations for 75-80 km.
 Model points minus observational points around the zero frequency (11 measurement points).
 Only including measurements where dust fit best for this altitude segment.
-Where the x-axis shows frequency and the y-axis shows the residual.
+The x axis shows frequency, and the y axis shows the residual.

 Figure A10.
-Residuals of the normalized model and observation for 80-85 km.
+Residuals of the normalized model and observations for 80-85 km.
 Model points minus observational points around the zero frequency (11 measurement points).
 Only including measurements where dust fit best for this altitude segment.
-Where the x-axis shows frequency and the y-axis shows the residual.
+The x axis shows frequency, and the y axis shows the residual.

 Figure A11.
-Residuals of the normalized model and observation for 85-90 km.
+Residuals of the normalized model and observations for 85-90 km.
 Model points minus observational points around the zero frequency (11 measurement points).
 Only including measurements where dust fit best for this altitude segment.
-Where the x-axis shows frequency and the y-axis shows the residual.
+The x axis shows frequency, and the y axis shows the residual.

 Figure A12.
 Residuals of the normalized model and observation for 90-95 km.
 Model points minus observational points around the zero frequency (11 measurement points).
 Only including measurements where dust fit best for this altitude segment.
-Where the x-axis shows frequency and the y-axis shows the residual.
+The x axis shows frequency, and the y axis shows the residual.